 Then I would like to say one thing.
-So far as these tribes are concerned, I have no doubt that something more ought to be done.
+So far as these tribes are concerred, so far as the scheduled caste people and scheduled tribes are concerned, I have no doubt that something more ought to be done.
 But look at the attitude that my hon, friend Mr. Rajabhoj takes!
 When we throw open wells for Harijans they advise their people not to go there; when we open schools they advise their fellow caste people not to attend them.
-They advise the Harijans not to associate themselves with so called caste Hindus, because if untouchability is removed, whose leaders will they be?
-They will be unemploved.
+They advise the Harijans not to associate themselves with so called caste Hindus, because if untouchability is removed, whose leaders will So far as these tribes are concerned, tv is removed, whose leaders will they be?
+They will be unemployed.
 There are some people, who if there are no strikes in India, will be unemployed.
 I say this with a sense of responsibility.
 I have seen many times strikes being organised without any economic reason, to the detriment of the interests of the general masses of labour.